sgmurphy/wordpress-plugins/wp-responsive-menu/readme.txt

 * Fixed issues with swipe gesture.

 = Version 2.0.7 =
 * Fixed conflict custom post type and contact form 7 menu.
 * Added option to change the search box placeholder text.
 * Tested with WordPress 4.4 and added support for it.

 = Version 2.0.6 =
 * Fixed nesting icon issue.
 * Added WordPress 4.3 support.

 = Version 2.0.5 =
 * Updated google font loading method so that it would adapt to the protocol of the website.

 = Version 2.0.4 =
 * Fixed browser javascript issue for lower versions of IE.

 = Version 2.0.3 =
 * Fixed the submenu icon not showing error.
 * Fixed menu spacing issue.

 = Version 2.0.2 =
 * Fixed jquery sidr issue for the top menu.
-* Fixed menu scroll issue when there is more items inside menu.
+* Fixed menu scroll issue when there are more items inside the menu.
 * Fixed top menu z-index issue.

 = Version 2.0.1 =
 * Fixed plugin conflict with the themes already using options framework for their theme configuration.

 = Version 2.0 =
 * Completely removed plugin settings page and used options framework for admin settings of the plugin.
 * Fixed admin bar issue when user is logged in.
-* Add option to disable swipe.
+* Added option to disable swipe.
 * Added admin option to add search box to menu.

 = Version 1.0 =
 * Initial public release.

 == Upgrade Notice ==

 = Version 3.1.8 =
 * New update for WP Responsive Menu is available.
 Please take a backup before the update.